commitd/invest-server/documentation/docs/server.extension-points.md

 ## Typical plugin implementation

 Whilst the above produces a plugin, it does very little.
-The way to implement funcitonality in a plugin is dependent on the type of extension, but we just note a few simple examples here.
+The way to implement functionality in a plugin is dependent on the type of extension, but we just note a few simple examples here.

 If your plugin is very simple (which is good), then you can expose a Spring bean directly